-The Federal Home Loan Mortgage Corporation will announce today the offering of 31 billion of [guaranteed mortgage certificates] but will be priced and sold by an underwriting syndicate led by the First Boston Corporation and Salomon Brothers. regest ever of a mortgage-related security."
-Edward S. Atwater, vice president of First Boston, said yesterday.
-"Because Freddle Mac has never made so large an offering, we will start introducing it to prospective investors Monday morning before pricing the issue and setting an actual sales date, he said.
-"What we can say now is that the issue will be sold in multiples of \$25,000."
+The Federal Home Loan Mortgage Corporation will announce today the operation of a billion of guaranteed priced sad sold by an underwriting syndicate led by the First Boston Cor-poration and Salomon Brothers.
+"The offering will be the largest ever of a mortgage-related security."
+"Because Freddle Mac has never made so large an offering, we will start introducing it to prospective in-vestors Monday morning before pric-ing the issue and setting an actual sales date, he said.
+"What we can say multiples of 52,00."
+The 51 billion offering, aimed at in-reasing the flow of investment funds to purchase from mortgage lend-to purchase from mortgage lend-ters in the last three weeks, according to Jynn March, a spokesman for the gency."
+All the loans involved have been made to home buyers since May 1,182," she added.

-to the receiver a genry in a continuity of the control of the cont i.e. pay-through certificates (New York Times, 1983)
+"guaranteed mortgage certificates" i.e. pay-through certificates (New York Times, 1983)